 Posted on: 04 September 2013 by Mark Howells

-"We are pleased to enter into this partnership with ATS, a proven MRO leader which shares our passion and excitement for this project," said Jeff Martin, senior vice-president of operations for JetBlue.
+"We are pleased to enter into this partnership with ATS, a proven MRO leader who shares our passion and excitement for this project," said Jeff Martin, senior vice president of operations for JetBlue.
 "Jointly, we will aggressively modify the majority of our A320 fleet with the Fly-Fi solution while we continue to work with LiveTV to add Ka broadband onboard connectivity to the remainder of our aircraft."

-"This is an important step toward putting Wi-Fi in all of our aircraft," said JetBlue senior vice-president of marketing and commercial strategy Marty St George.
+"This is an important step toward putting Wi-Fi in all of our aircraft," explained JetBlue senior vice president of marketing and commercial strategy Marty St. George.
 "The ATS relationship will allow JetBlue to speed Fly-Fi introduction throughout our fleet."

 "We are proud to have this opportunity to support such a customer-focused airline such as JetBlue and we look forward to growing our relationship over the coming years," commented Matt Yerbic, ATS President and CEO.